OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/upgrade-with-a-new-3.0-server-instance.md

 ### 1. Back up your Octopus 2.6 database and master key {#Upgradewithanew3.0serverinstance-1.BackupyourOctopus2.6databaseandmasterkey}

-See the [Backup and restore](http://docs.octopusdeploy.com/display/OD2/Backup+and+restore) page for instructions on backing up your database.
+See the [Backup and restore](/docs/administration/upgrading/upgrading-from-octopus-2.6/backup-2.6.md) page for instructions on backing up your database.

-See the [Security and encryption](http://docs.octopusdeploy.com/display/OD2/Security+and+encryption) page for instructions on backing up your master key.

 ### 2. Install Octopus 3.x on a new virtual or physical server {#Upgradewithanew3.0serverinstance-2.InstallOctopus3.xonanewvirtualorphysicalserver}